 The app will come installed on Samsung devices distributed worldwide later this year, said Lars Fjeldsoe-Nielsen, head of mobile business development at Dropbox, in a telephone interview.
 The announcement of the partnership with the San Francisco-based company is tied to a Samsung event in London today.

 Founded in 2007 by Drew Houston and Arash Ferdowsi, Dropbox has reached more than 50 million users by allowing them to synchronize and share files on any web-enabled device.
-The app is available for download from Apple Inc. (AAPL) and Google online stores and Dropbox is scouting for more partnership deals as it seeks to expand its customer base.
+The app is available for download from Apple Inc. (AAPL:US) and Google online stores and Dropbox is scouting for more partnership deals as it seeks to expand its customer base.

 “We’re working with the guys that are most relevant,” Fjeldsoe-Nielsen said.